jshian/Comp3111H-project/readme.md

 1. Adopt the following technologies into your project.
 	1. Use Java Persistence API or Hibernate Framework to connect to a small database that stores your game data (attributes of Towers/Monsters); (2.5% Group)
 	1. Use Java spring framework that allows the game be played in different machines while a server records the top 10 highest scores; (2.5% Group)

+### Notes
+ * All file paths are relative to the root directory of the project.

 ## Credits
 Skeleton code created by: Dr. Kevin Wang (kevinw@cse.ust.hk)